naeglinghaff/CV/README.md

 ## Things I like ##
 *(That aren't written in code)*

--Reading – as a former English student, probably not that surprising.
+-Reading – as a former English student, this one's probably not that surprising.
 I’ve recently finished Jean Paul Sartre’s “The Age of Reason” which  was a barrel of laughs.

 -Art – Painting and cross stitching are my current obsessions.